 4A hair is a type on the hair chart that indicates a very curly hair type—think tight coils.
 There are many women, primarily Black women, with type 4A hair.

-Because of its tight coil shape, 4A hair can be easily dehydrated and damaged.
+Because of its tight coil shape, 4A hair can be more susceptible to dryness.
 When properly cared for with the right products and hair care regimen, the end result is a head full of soft, shiny, well-defined, bouncy curls.

 Follow these tips to help maintain healthy, natural hair.
 Whether you have been a natural gal your whole life or you are transitioning from relaxed hair to your 4A curls, this guide can definitely point you in the right direction.
 Read on:

 4A hair can have a super fine or thick texture with an S pattern.
 As with most very curly hair types, it also tends to be extra dry.
 Maintenance of 4A hair revolves around keeping your curls moisturized and avoiding damage.